 In Extreme Ownership the authors (Jocko Willink and Lief Babin) stress how you have to even take ownership for getting your message (including what they call “Situational Awareness”) up and down the chain of command — instead of complaining about how no one understands the work your team is doing.

 Taking ownership (extreme or otherwise) for your outcomes involves feedback.
-This happens to be the topic of my upcoming DisruptHR Greenville (SC NOT NC) talk.
-It’s October 5.
-Join us!

 It’s Pro Time.
 Go get some feedback.
+Ask someone you respect for 1 suggestion to get better.